 Jennifer received her Master of Science degree in Mental Health Counseling from Nova Southeastern University in 1995.
-Jennifer is a National Certified Counselor and a Licensed Professional Counselor (LPC #8318) approved by the North Carolina Board of Licensed Professional Counselors (NCBLPC).
+Jennifer is a National Certified Counselor and a Licensed Clinical Mental Health Counselor (LCMHC #8318) approved by the North Carolina Board of Licensed Clinical Mental Health Counselors (NCBLPC).
 She provides individual and couples services.

 Multifaceted career experiences have allowed Jennifer to work with a diverse population of clients, their families and significant others since 1995.
 Her current practice is focus on individuals, adolescents and couples who struggle with a wide variety of life challenges ranging from life transitional issues: separation/divorce, unemployment and career/economic related distress, to depression, anxiety disorders, bipolar disorder, persistent mental illness, personality disorders and post-traumatic stress.